spk0626/Assignment1_BigData_4329/README.md

 - **Non-Retriable Errors** (serialization, schema issues): Immediate routing to DLQ
 - **Max Retries**: After 3 failed attempts, message is sent to DLQ

-## Requirements

-- Java 17 or higher
-- Maven 3.6 or higher
-- Docker and Docker Compose
-- At least 4GB RAM available for Docker containers